-$oldsymbol{A}$ WARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
-In order that the saw can bevel to a full 48° left or right, the fences can be adjusted to provide clearance.
-To adjust a fence, loosen the plastic knob (Figure 8, R), and slide the fence outward.
+AWARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.

+In order that the saw can bevel to a full 48° left or right, one of the fences can be adjusted to provide clearance.
+To adjust the fences, loosen a plastic knob and slide the fence outward.
 Make a dry run with the saw turned off and check for clearance.
 Adjust the fence to be as close to the blade as practical to provide maximum workpiece support, without interfering with arm up and down movement.
 Tighten knob securely.
 When the bevel operations are complete, don't forget to relocate the fence.